 By Certis Biologicals

-Nematodes are roundworms of the large phylum Nematoda, most of which are microscopic (less than 1 mm long) and invisible to the human eye.
-Nematodes are the most numerous multicellular animals on earth; a single teaspoon of soil may contain hundreds of nematodes of varying species.
+Nematodes are of the large phylum Nematoda, most of which are microscopic (less than 1 mm long) and invisible to the human eye.
+These tiny creatures are the most numerous multicellular animals on earth.
+In fact, a single teaspoon of soil can contain hundreds of nematodes of varying species.

-- Sting nematodes:
+- Sting nematodes

 - Reniform nematodes